Around the World

 The instructor led trainings are delivered using a blended learning approach and comprises of presentations, guided sessions of practical exercise, web based tutorials, group work and study visits.

 All facilitation and course materials will be offered in English.
 The participants should be reasonably proficient in English.

 Upon successful completion of this training, participants will be issued with an Indepth Research Services (IRES) certificate.

 The standard course fee is KES 67,500, or US$ 900.
 This covers the course tuition, training materials, two break refreshments, lunch, and study visits.

 HOW TO APPLY

 Accommodation is arranged upon request.
-For reservations contact the outreach manager.
+For reservations contact the Training Officer.

 Payment for the all courses includes a registration fee, which is non-refundable, and equals 15% of the total sum of the course fee.